tech-med/medlearnity.com/src/content/blog/latest-date-to-take-the-usmle/index.md

 ---

-title: "Latest Date to Take the USMLE"
+title: 'Latest Date to Take the USMLE'
 pubDate: 2021-08-27
 categories:
-  - "usmle"
+  - 'usmle'
 description: "If you're in medical school, you know how important it is to do well on the United States Medical Licensing Examination (USMLE).
 The USMLE includes three s"
 ---

 # Latest Date to Take the USMLE